RustyDaemon/goenvlist/README.md

 ## Installation

-- Clone the repo and build it manually via `go build cmd/main.go`
+- Clone the repo and build it manually via `make build`
 - OR install the tool globally via `go install github.com/RustyDaemon/goenvlist@latest`

 ## Usage